Quick Guide to Ideal Thumbnail Size for YouTube

 The choice of 1280 by 720 pixels isn’t just some random size they picked out.
 It’s the dimensions of 720p video, which is considered HD video (albeit the lowest threshold of what’s considered HD video) and is often a default playback resolution.1

-YouTube says that the minimum width is 640 pixels.
+YouTube says that the minimum size you can use for thumbnail images is 640 pixels.